 “I can't, Mr. X. I can't take any of you seriously.
 Not after everything that thorn in my side has put me through,” Amanda pointed at Briar and then gestured to Han, “and not by how much disregard and laughter that your lapdog and his admirers treat me.”

 “Well, you either tolerate my insolence or I leave and you reach no conclusions,” Amanda crossed her arms, “I have no qualms against you, Xavi.
 I'd prefer that you didn't present any to me.”

 “I have nothing to say to you, Han,” Amanda hissed.

 “Agent Cross,” Xavi said, leaning against the desk and folding his arms, “Listen, please?
 The item that NihilCorp agents are searching for is as yet unknown to us in terms of its power and use.
-However, we know that the item can be weaponised, which could prove disastrous if NihilCorp is able to utilise it in such a way.”
+However, we know that the item can be weaponized, which could prove disastrous if NihilCorp is able to utilize it in such a way.”

 “And where do I fit into this?”
 Amanda asked.

 Xavi clenched his jaw, “You've encountered this item, whether you know it or not, through those fractured, fragmented ghosts in your head.
 You could get to it before NihilCorp could hope to.”